-Below is a report from the Blue Mountains Gazette, March 23 2018 on the latest ‘big cat’ encounter.
+Below is a report from the Blue Mountains Gazette, March 23 2018 on one visitor’s ‘big cat’ encounter.

 The elusive and possibly apocryphal black panther has apparently returned to the Mountains,with a reported sighting last week near Pulpit Rock in Blackheath.

 Perth visitor Sam Maher was bushwalking on his own on Thursday, March 15, somewhere between Pulpit Rock and Pope’s Glen Creek, when he felt eyes upon him.
 “At the time I was listening to a podcast with my headphones in when, suddenly, I became overwhelmed with the sensation that I was being watched,” he said.